MateuszMielniczuk/arch-linux-snapshots/POST_INSTALLATION.md

 ### CPU drivers <a name="#cpu-drivers"></a>

-Install your CPU drivers.
-First check CPU info with command:
+Install your CPU drivers, but first check CPU info with command:

 ```sh
 lscpu
 ```

 More about microcode CPU drivers can be found in this [wiki](https://wiki.archlinux.org/title/Microcode).
-Depends of your CPU manufacturer install `amd-ucode` or `intel-ucode` package like below:
+Depends on your CPU manufacturer install `amd-ucode` or `intel-ucode` package like below:

 ```sh
 sudo pacman -S intel-ucode